 Memorial Service and Burial

 Memorial services and burials may be conducted together or separately, according to the wishes of the family.
 During the memorial service, prayers and eulogies may be offered.
-Remain quiet and respectful to the religious customs of the deceased, even if yours are different.
+Remain quiet and respectful toward the religious customs of the deceased, even if yours are different.
 If you are asked to participate in the service, don’t be afraid to ask questions about anything you are unsure of before the funeral.
 The director at the funeral home or person officiating the services will provide you with what you need to know.

 After the Funeral